matthias-reis/carda-gatsby/content/articles/2021/09/shy-low-snake-behind-the-sun-1.md

 The album is solid and brutal –  You might say: Its sophisticated songwriting has put it to life.
 "Snake Behind The Sun" is great music for all those who like multi-layered, complex and groovy sounds without wanting to forego any heaviness.

-Guitarist Zak Bryant also attributes the fact that the record turned out so well to the well-considered and extensive pre-production.
+Guitarist Zak Bryant also attributes the fact that the record turned out so good to the well-considered and extensive pre-production.
 He told Pelagic:

 > "We recorded the entire album at home before we went into the studio and reworked some of the songs several times.
 Only then were they entirely composed for us.